rayshoo/vansible_with_kubespray/README.md

 ## Introduce

 Using Vagrant, Ansible, Kubespray (Docker + Kubernetes)<br/>
-IaC (Infra as Code) tool designed for easy and fast development, learning, and lecture environment construction<hr/>
+IaC (Infra as Code) tool designed for easy and fast development, learning, and lecture environment construction

 ## Requirements before use

-Vagrant and VirtualBox must be installed in the user's environment in advance<hr/>
+Vagrant and VirtualBox must be installed in the user's environment in advance

 ## How to Use